Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Supplementary Material on AI Support for Specific Topics and Tasks

+Table generation often comes in the form of text-to-table generation~\cite{shi2024ct,deng-etal-2024-text,jiang-etal-2024-tkgt}, the process of converting unstructured textual information into structured tabular formats.
+This process is particularly valuable for scientific domains where textual data often contains detailed experimental results, observations, or findings that need transformation into structured tables.
+In the scientific domain, \textbf{ArXivDIGESTables}~\cite{newman-etal-2024-arxivdigestables} addresses the specific challenge of automating the creation of literature review tables.
+Rows in these tables represent individual papers, while columns capture comparative aspects such as methods, datasets, and results.
+ArXivDIGESTables supports the generation of literature review tables by leveraging additional grounding context, such as captions and in-text references. \end{movedpars}

-\subsubsection{Methods and results.}
+\subsubsection{Methods and Results}

-In the following, we provide a summary of representative approaches for multimodal content generation and understanding in Table \ref{tab:section4.4_Method}, illustrate the process of scientific figure generation in Fig. \ref{fig:figure_generation_overview}, and present an extended description of scientific slide and poster generation.
+Table~\ref{tab:section4.4_Method} provides a summary of representative approaches for multimodal content generation and understanding methods, and Fig.~\ref{fig:figure_generation_overview} illustrates the process of scientific figure generation.
+The remainder of this section presents the methods for the tasks of table understanding and generation introduced above, and extends the discussion of scientific slide and poster generation methods from §\ref{sec:multimodal}.

-\paragraph{Scientific slide and poster generation.}
+\paragraph{Scientific Slide and Poster Generation}

 For scientific slide generation, early works typically relied on heuristic rule-based approaches.
-For instance, \citet{Sravanthi2009SlidesGenAG} develop a rule-based system to generate slides for each section and subsection of a paper.
-The slide text content is generated using a query-based extractive summarization system.
-Later, researchers began to leverage machine learning approaches to extract key phrases and their corresponding important sentences. \citet{Hu2013PPSGenLT} use a Support Vector Regression (SVR) model to learn the importance of each sentence in a paper.
-The slides are then generated using an integer linear programming (ILP) model to select and align key phrases and sentences. \citet{Wang2017PhraseBasedPS} propose a system to generate slides for each section of a given paper, focusing on creating two-layer bullet points.
+For instance, \citet{Sravanthi2009SlidesGenAG} develop a rule-based system to generate slides for each section and subsection of a paper, with the textual content of the slides coming from a query-based extractive summarization system.
+Later, researchers began to leverage machine learning approaches to extract key phrases and their corresponding important sentences. \citet{Hu2013PPSGenLT} use a support vector regression~(SVR) model to learn the importance of each sentence in a paper.
+The slides are then generated using an integer linear programming~(ILP) model to select and align key phrases and sentences. \citet{Wang2017PhraseBasedPS} propose a system to generate slides for each section of a given paper, focusing on creating two-layer bullet points.
 The authors first extract key phrases from the paper using a parser and then use a random forest classifier to predict the hierarchical relationships between pairs of phrases. \citet{Li2021TowardsTS} develop two sentence extractors—a neural-based model and a log-linear model—within a mutual learning framework to extract relevant sentences from papers.
-These sentences are used to generate draft slides for four topics: \emph{Contribution}, \emph{Dataset}, \emph{Baseline}, and \emph{Future Work}.
+These sentences are used to generate draft slides for four topics: contribution, dataset, baseline, and future work.